 IATA has developed guidance for shippers, freight forwarders, ground handlers, airlines, and passengers for lithium batteries during air transport.
-Transport Canada and the U.S Department of Transportation has guidelines listed for lithium transport.
+Transport Canada and the U.S Department of Transportation also have guidelines listed for lithium transport.

-If your business commonly works with lithium batteries or other hazardous goods consider our safety data sheet management software to help establish strong SDS management within your workplace.
+If your business commonly works with lithium batteries or other hazardous goods consider Chemscape’s safety data sheet management software to help establish strong SDS management within your workplace.